Lipschitz functions with prescribed blowups at many points: Proof of theorem

-\begin{proposition} Let $\mu$ be a singular probability measure on $\R$.
+\begin{prop} Let $\mu$ be a singular probability measure on $\R$.
 Let $f:[-1,1]\to\R$ be a 1-Lipschitz function with $f(0)=0$.
-Then the set is residual in $X$ (i.e. it contains the intersection of countably many open and dense sets). \end{proposition} \begin{proof} For $n\in\N$ and $g\in X$, consider the set
+Then the set is residual in $X$ (i.e. it contains the intersection of countably many open and dense sets). \end{prop} \begin{proof} For $n\in\N$ and $g\in X$, consider the set